Selina Scott: Personal life

-Scott lives on a 200 acre farm in a designated Area of Outstanding Natural Beauty in Yorkshire where she has created a "nature haven" for threatened species.
+Scott lives on a 200 acre farm in a designated Area of Outstanding Natural Beauty in Coxwold, North Yorkshire where she has created a "nature haven" for threatened species.

-She has established a natural fibres business, Naturally Selina Scott, sourcing sustainable cashmere from the Gobi Desert in Outer Mongolia (to where she went in 2016 to see for herself how the fibre is produced and animals raised).
-Scott lived with the nomads in their gers and traced the entire process from the rearing of the cashmere goats to the making of the finished garment in Ulaanbaatar before launching to the public.

 She is the eldest of five children: her brother Robin is editor of Britain's best-selling shooting magazine, Sporting Gun and her sisters are Angela, Vanessa, and Fiona, the last a fine-art portrait artist, who regularly exhibits at the Royal Society of Portrait Painters Exhibition in London.
 In April 2007, Fiona exhibited a long-awaited portrait of Selina, who purchased it.

 At the time when Princess Diana was, like Scott, having problems with the press, Michael Shea, press secretary to the Queen, asked Scott if she would befriend the princess.
 He thought that Scott might be able to advise her on dealing with the press; Scott commented "the trouble was I was going through just the same as she was".
 Scott did befriend Diana, but they did not discuss the press.

-In a departure from broadcasting, Scott wrote her first autobiographical book, A Long Walk in the High Hills: The Story of a House, a Dog and a Spanish Island, published in 2010.
-This book describes how Kendi, her rescued German Shepherd, came to live with her.
-Scott also has another dog, Nip, a female Border collie cross.

-With her continuing interest in literature, Scott became Patron of the Charles Dickens Society, based in Malton, North Yorkshire, raising a public appeal to buy a rare signed edition of A Christmas Carol at auction in New York.
+Scott became Patron of the Charles Dickens Society, based in Malton, North Yorkshire, raising a public appeal to buy a rare signed edition of A Christmas Carol at auction in New York.
 The story of the rescue of the book found in a refuse bin in New York, and its homecoming to the market town of Malton (where the character of Scrooge and his Counting House was reputedly based) made national headlines.

 In March 2012, Scott was awarded an Honorary Doctorate of Journalism degree from the University of Hull.